RobKraft/EfficientSoftwareDevelopment/content/en/docs/Elements/trainingoncoding.md

 * Tooling mastery (IDEs, debuggers, profilers)
 * Architecture patterns workshops
 * Code quality and maintainability sessions
+* Lunch and Learn (watch a one-hour YouTube video together)
+* Lunch and Learn (Team member shares what they know about some part of your software)

 ##### Example Curricula
 * “From novice to productive developer in 90 days”